stormasm/spanish/verbs/ella/list.md

-77	Arreglar	to fix, to mend, to arrange	Regular AR	View conjugations 78	Arreglarse	to get ready	Regular AR	View conjugations 79	Arrendar	to lease, to rent	Irregular	View conjugations 80	Asegurar	to ensure, to secure, to insure	Regular AR	View conjugations 81	Asegurarse	to ensure, to be sure	Regular AR	View conjugations 82	Asistir	to assist, to attend	Regular IR	View conjugations 83	Atender	to attend to, to serve, to tend to	Irregular	View conjugations 84	Aumentar	to increase, to enlarge	Regular AR	View conjugations 85	Avanzar	to advance, to proceed, to move	Irregular	View conjugations 86	Averiguar	to find out, to ascertain	Irregular	View conjugations 87	Ayudar	to help, to assist	Regular AR	View conjugations
+77	Arreglar	to fix, to mend, to arrange	Regular AR	View conjugations 78	Arreglarse	to get ready	Regular AR	View conjugations 79	Arrendar	to lease, to rent	Irregular	View conjugations 80	Asegurar	to ensure, to secure, to insure	Regular
+81	Asegurarse	to ensure, to be sure	Regular
+82	Asistir	to assist, to attend	Regular
+83	Atender	to attend to, to serve, to tend to	Irregular
+84	Aumentar	to increase, to enlarge	Regular
+85	Avanzar	to advance, to proceed, to move	Irregular
+86	Averiguar	to find out, to ascertain	Irregular
+87	Ayudar	to help, to assist	Regular

 ### B

-88	Bailar	to dance	Regular AR	View conjugations
+88	Bailar	to dance	Regular
-89	Bajar	to go down, to lower, to bring down	Regular AR	View conjugations 90	Beber	to drink	Regular ER	View conjugations
+89	Bajar	to go down, to lower, to bring down	Regular
+90	Beber	to drink	Regular
-91	Buscar	to search (for), to look (for)	Irregular	View conjugations
+91	Buscar	to search (for), to look (for)	Irregular

 ### C

-92	Caber	to fit	Irregular	View conjugations
+92	Caber	to fit	Irregular
-93	Caer	to fall, to fall down	Irregular	View conjugations 94	Caerse	to fall, to fall down	Irregular	View conjugations 95	Calcular	to calculate, to estimate	Regular AR	View conjugations 96	Calentar	to warm (up), to heat (up)	Irregular	View conjugations
+93	Caer	to fall, to fall down	Irregular
+94	Caerse	to fall, to fall down	Irregular	View conjugations 95	Calcular	to calculate, to estimate	Regular AR	View conjugations 96	Calentar	to warm (up), to heat (up)	Irregular	View conjugations